nus-cs2113-AY2122S2/ip/docs/README.md

 how to use them.

 ### Add Tasks
-The application provides multiple support for storing multiple task types.
+The application provides support for storing multiple task types.
 - Add a `Todo` task.
   - `>>> todo description`
 - Add a `Deadline` task.